5 Most Common Maintenance Jobs: The Ultimate Career Roadmap

 What Is a Maintenance Worker?

+But, first, let’s start with the basics.
 A general maintenance worker is a professional skilled in keeping assets, such as equipment or buildings, running smoothly by performing repairs, preventive maintenance and safety checks.
 Their maintenance duties include everything from routine upkeep to troubleshooting and repairing equipment breakdowns.
 Depending on the workflow, the responsibilities of a maintenance worker might include HVAC, electrical systems, plumbing, production machinery or general building maintenance.

 Think about a manufacturing unit for example.
 The machines, HVAC systems, conveyor belts — all require maintenance and occasional repairs.
 A maintenance worker ensures that all equipment and assets stay in great shape through proactive maintenance while minimizing the mean time to repair (MTTR) in instances where an asset does fail.